LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    grammar rule terminal
       A word or basic symbol of a language.

    identity
       Property of an entity that distinguishes it from every other entity.
       Object and category identifiers can be an atoms or compound terms.
       Protocol identities must be atoms.
-All Logtalk entities (objects, protocols, and categories) share the same name space.
+All Logtalk entities (objects, protocols, and categories) share the same namespace.

    inheritance
       An object inherits predicate directives and clauses from related entities.
 If an object extends other object then we have a prototype-based inheritance.
 If an object specializes or instantiates another object we have a class-based inheritance.

    private inheritance
       All public and protected predicates are inherited as private predicates.